FontysVenlo/PRJ4-iOS-Doc/README.md

 1. Being able to use Github with your project(s).

 # Loopback 4
 Familiarize yourself with Loopback 4.
+Standard Loopback directories are

+* Controllers: ./src/controllers
+* Datasources: ./src/datasources
+* Models: ./src/models
+* Repositories: ./src/repositories

+Be careful, in the *Todo* and *TodoList* tutorials some paths are named wrongly.

 1. Do [TypeScript in 5 minutes](https://www.typescriptlang.org/docs/home.html)
 1. Have a look at the first page of [Loopback key concepts](https://loopback.io/doc/en/lb4/Getting-started.html)